KeoLV/BioDynamics/README.md

 EEG:

 After gathering EEG data, sort your data into the appropriate files.
-First run preprocessloop.m, this program loops based on the amount of files in a set folder, based on your determined datapath
+First run eegpreprocess.m, this program loops based on the amount of files in a set folder, based on your determined datapath Run eegtimefrequencyfigures to generate figures for corresponding trials.
-Run plottimefrequencyloop

 EMG:

 EMG files still in development
+Run emgcsvadj to adjust EMG .csv file to correspond time "0" with first stimulus or high from TTL (first value above 1) Run emgtoeegset to take adjusted EMG file, and import it to EEG software.
+This also adds the events from the corresponding eeg file and sets the first TTL signal of 's2'or when the program starts, as the beginning of the new set to match the stimulus events with the emg response signals
+Run emgepochfigures to epoch around go and no go signals, remove the baseline, and generate the average graphs - still under development

 ## License